-We do not attempt to find Christ in every text but rather to discover how every text relates to Christ and his redemptive work.8 This involves both carefully studying the passage in its original context and relating it to the larger story of Scripture.
+We do not attempt to find Christ in every text but rather to discover how every text relates to Christ and His redemptive work.
+This involves both carefully studying the passage in its original context and relating it to the larger story of Scripture.

-In his book The Ancient Love Song, Charles Drew notes that Scripture points us to Christ in a variety of ways.9
+In his book "The Ancient Love Song," Charles Drew notes that Scripture points us to Christ in a variety of ways.

-- The Law (especially portions of Exodus, Leviticus, Numbers, and Deuteronomy) anticipates Christ by exposing our hearts and persuading us of our need for a Savior. - At a broader level, the failures of specific Old Testament characters (for example, the repeated failures of God's people to trust him and follow his law) also point indirectly to our need for a Savior. - The promises scattered throughout the Old Testament (especially prophetic books such as Isaiah, Jeremiah, and Ezekiel) anticipate Christ by kindling a longing at several levels that only Jesus can ultimately fulfill.
-For example, God's repeated promise to dwell with his people (Leviticus 26:11-12; Ezekiel 37:26-28) comes most clearly to fruition in the incarnation of God's Son ("The Word become flesh and dwelt among us," John 1:14) and the future kingdom of Christ (Revelation 21:3). - Wisdom literature (Job, Proverbs, Ecclesiastes, and so on) compels us to look to Christ for meaning and for the ability to live wisely (see Colossians 2:3). - The psalmists and prophets sometimes spoke with the voice of Christ, anticipating his suffering (the Cross) and exaltation (the Resurrection).
+- The Law (especially portions of Exodus, Leviticus, Numbers and Deuteronomy) anticipates Christ by exposing our hearts and persuading us of our need for a Savior. - At a broader level, the failures of specific Old Testament characters (for example, the repeated failures of God's people to trust Him and follow His law) also point indirectly to our need for a Savior. - The promises scattered throughout the Old Testament (especially prophetic books such as Isaiah, Jeremiah and Ezekiel) anticipate Christ by kindling a longing at several "The Word levels that only Jesus can became flesh ultimately fulfill.
+For example, and dwelt God's repeated promise to dwell with His people (Leviticus among us" 26:11-12; Ezekiel 37:26-28) John 1:14 comes most clearly to fruition in the incarnation of God's Son ("The Word became flesh and dwelt among us," John 1:14, New King James Version) and the future kingdom of Christ (Revelation 21:3). - Wisdom literature (Job, Proverbs, Ecclesiastes and so on) compels us to look to Christ for meaning and for the ability to live wisely (see Colossians 2:3).

-- Particular Old Testament offices (prophet, priest, and king) foreshadow Christ's redemptive work.
-They invite us to look for a prophet who is greater than Moses, a priest who is greater than Aaron, and a king who is greater than David. - Certain Old Testament rituals, such as the Passover (Exodus 12), foreshadow God's redemption of his people through the Cross.
+- Sometimes, the psalmists and prophets spoke with the voice of Christ, anticipating His suffering (the Cross) and exaltation (the Resurrection). - Particular Old Testament offices (prophet, priest and king) foreshadow Christ's redemptive work.
+They invite us to look for a prophet who is greater than Moses, a priest who is greater than Aaron, and a king who is greater than David. - Certain Old Testament rituals, such as the Passover (Exodus 12), foreshadow God's redemption of His people through the Cross.

-In the New Testament we encounter explicit proclamation of Jesus:
+In the New Testament, we encounter explicit proclamation of Jesus:

-- The Gospels (Matthew, Mark, Luke, and John) introduce us to Jesus Christ and his ministry on earth, culminating in his death, burial, and resurrection. - The Epistles (Romans, 1 Corinthians, and so forth) offer sustained theological reflection on the significance of the person and work of Christ for the church. - Revelation gives us a window into the future glory of Christ as he brings in his heavenly kingdom.
+- The Gospels (Matthew, Mark, Luke and John) introduce us to Jesus Christ and His ministry on earth, culminating in His death, burial and resurrection. - The Epistles (Romans, Galatians and so forth) offer sustained theological reflection on the significance of the person and work of Christ for the church. - Revelation gives us a window into the future glory of Christ as He brings in His heavenly kingdom.
 And so the way Scripture points us to Christ in Genesis differs significantly from the way Scripture points us to Christ in the Gospel of John.
-What I am briefly outlining in this essay is a vision for a Christ-centered (or gospel-centered approach to reading Scripture.10
+What I am briefly outlining in this essay is a vision for a Christ-centered (or gospel-centered) approach to reading Scripture.